 When data is loading, if you receive a warning message regarding Synthetic keys, it is recommended to review the data Structure in the table viewer, and also it is required to verify whether the data model is correct or not.
 Multiple Synthetic keys represent a symptom of an incorrect data model, but not necessarily.
 But often, Synthetic keys occur due to an error in the script.

-With more number of Synthetic keys and poor data model, results in poor performance.
+More Synthetic keys and poor data model results in poor performance.
 To improve the performance, verify the data model and remove the Synthetic keys that help to provide the best performance.
 Synthetic keys may lead to poor data modeling.
 If an unexpected synthetic key is created, it is required to check the data model and make necessary changes that result in a good data model.
 It is required to create composite keys instead of synthetic keys that help to get good clarity about the data model.

 To create a Synthetic key in QlikView, do the following steps:

-First, consider input data files that are used as an input for further illustration.
+First, consider input data files that are used as input for further illustration.

 Load the two tables into script or memory.
 Let’s assume that the data regarding the product details and sales details of two files.
 We used the two common fields for both the files, i.e., Product ID and Subcategory.

 As soon as the files are loaded and saved in memory, use Ctrl+T to view the data model with a Synthetic key.

 The data model shows the creation of the third table that provides the value of the Synthetic key as the two tables have common fields in the data, i.e., Product ID and Subcategory as shown in the figure.

 To remove synthetic keys, we should verify the data model and make necessary changes if required.
 Depending on the requirement, we have different ways to remove Synthetic keys.
 Let’s discuss them further: